abdnaqeeb/IdentifiersDictionaryAndGrammatic/Grammatic.md

 For example, a variable holding the distance value between Stockholm and Lund can be `distanceBetweenStockholmAndLund`, this is quit long name, so if it so clear from the scope that we talk about those two towns then we can use `distanceBetween` or even `distance`.

 >[!Important]
->Use `altitude` to represent the height of a point or a mountain over the sea level.
+>Use `altitude` to represent the elevation of a point or a mountain over the sea level.

-The word `altitude` is well know specific word used widely to represent the height of a point over the sea level, therefore, we use it instead of the word `height`.
+The word `altitude` is well know specific word used widely to represent the elevation of a point over the sea level, therefore, we use it instead of the word `height`.

 Notice that `altitude` value can have a minus value in case of the dead sea.